Kyra Hanes

 “What’s great about the IB program is the students are able to gain college credit in their area of study after taking the courses and taking an end-of-year exam,” said Hanes.

-After gaining a great deal of knowledge and experiences teaching in a rural community setting, Hanes began teaching the program after deciding she wanted to teach in her suburban hometown.
-However, she was unsure what department she would try to student teach until her own former teacher suggested reaching out to Dublin’s IB program teacher.
+After gaining a great deal of knowledge and experiences teaching in a rural community setting, Hanes decided she wanted to teach in her suburban hometown.
+A former teacher suggested she reach out to Dublin’s IB program teacher.

 She then wrote a letter to the ONU Center for Teaching Education sharing her desire and how it would not only benefit herself but also her peers.

-While student teachers typically perform their field work near ONU, Hanes said she was excited with the support she received in venturing to the Columbus suburb.
-She said University faculty had questions surrounding the non-traditional coursework she would be teaching, but once she presented her plans and reasons for wanting to teach it, she said she immediately felt their support.
+While student teachers typically perform their field work near ONU, Hanes said she was grateful for the support she received in venturing to the Columbus suburb.
+She said University faculty had questions surrounding the non-traditional coursework she would be teaching, but once she presented her plans and reasons for wanting to teach it, she immediately received their support.